CloudReactor/docs/secrets.md

 However, for sharing with a team or to have the secrets in source control for backup/history reasons, it's better to check the secret files in, but encrypted.
 Alternatively, you can get secrets from AWS at runtime.

 Here, we'll cover the management of 2 types of secrets:
 * Deployment secrets: these are secrets needed to deploy your task, but are not required while the task is running.
-For example, to deploy tasks using CloudReactor, you add AWS keys to the file `/deploy/docker_deploy.env`, and your CloudReactor API key to the file `/deploy/vars/[production].yml` (where "production" is the name of a run environment in CloudReactor).
+For example, to deploy tasks using CloudReactor, you add AWS keys to the file `deploy/docker_deploy.env`, and your CloudReactor API key to the file `deploy/vars/<environment>.yml` (where "<environment>" is the name of a Run Environment in CloudReactor).
 * Runtime secrets: these are secrets that your task uses while it is running.
 Examples are database passwords and API keys for 3rd party services your task uses.
-In this example project, the file `deploy/files/.env.<environment>` contains runtime secrets.
-The python tasks read this file at runtime using the [python-dotenv](https://github.com/theskumar/python-dotenv) library.
+In the example projects, the file `deploy/files/.env.<environment>` contains runtime secrets.
+In the python example project, python tasks read this file at runtime using the [python-dotenv](https://github.com/theskumar/python-dotenv) library.

 Three methods of managing secrets that we'll cover are: